-The global ferry industry comprises companies which own or operate vessels that transport passengers, goods and vehicles over short sea and inland routes.
+The global ferry industry comprises companies that own or operate vessels that transport passengers, goods and vehicles over short sea and inland routes.

 Ferries provide vital connections which enable all types of journey, whether that be local trips to work, study, visit others, or access amenities, or longer trips for business or tourism.
 Ferries also facilitate trade within and across national borders.